-Securitas Security Services, who reports to the Vice President for Student Engagement, provide security at LaGrange College.
+Campus Safety, who reports to the Vice President for Enrollment Management and Student Experience, provides security services at LaGrange College.
 They are on duty 24 hours a day.

-Security officers check in at the residence halls and routinely patrol the buildings and property of the entire campus.
+Officers check in at the residence halls and routinely patrol the buildings and property of the entire campus.

-Security officers respond to all reports of crime, fire, medical and other emergencies and call in and coordinate with the City of LaGrange Fire and Police Departments.
+Campus Safety officers respond to all reports of crime, fire, medical and other emergencies and call in and coordinate with the City of LaGrange Fire and Police Departments.
 They complete incident reports, interview witnesses, gather facts, and conduct preliminary investigations.
 Officers lock and unlock buildings, admit authorized persons into locked areas, and monitor fire and burglary alarm systems.
-Security officers can be reached by calling 706-880-8911 or if calling from another campus extension, dial ext.
+Officers can be reached by calling 706-880-8911 or if calling from another campus extension just dial ext.
 8911.
-Security Office is located in Turner 217.
+Campus Safety is in Smith Hall # 119.

-Campus Security Authority
+Campus Safety Authority

-LaGrange College campus security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at LaGrange College.
-LaGrange College security officers have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.
-Security officers do not possess arrest power.
+LaGrange College campus safety officers have the authority to ask persons for identification and to determine whether individuals have lawful business at LaGrange College.
+LaGrange College officers have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.
+Campus officers do not possess arrest power.
 Criminal incidents are referred to the local police who have jurisdiction on the campus.

-Relationship of Campus Security Personnel with State and Local Law Enforcement Agencies
+Relationship of Campus Safety Personnel with State and Local Law Enforcement Agencies

-The LaGrange College security office maintains a close working relationship with the LaGrange Police Department (LPD).
-College security and staff occasionally work with other law enforcement agencies in Georgia, including the FBI, the Park Police and the U.S. Secret Service.
+The LaGrange College campus safety office maintains a close working relationship with the LaGrange Police Department (LPD).
+College safety and staff occasionally work with other law enforcement agencies in Georgia, including the FBI, the Park Police and the U.S. Secret Service.
 Meetings are held between the leaders of these agencies on both a formal and informal basis.
-The officers of campus security and LPD communicate regularly on the scene of incidents that occur in and around the campus area.
-There is no written memorandum of understanding between campus security and LPD.
+The officers of campus safety and LPD communicate regularly on the scene of incidents that occur in and around the campus area.
+There is no written memorandum of understanding between campus safety and LPD.

-Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act)
+Jeanne Clery Disclosure of Campus Safety Policy and Campus Crime Statistics Act (Clery Act)

-The Clery Act requires all institutions of higher education to publish an annual report of security policies and crime statistics.
+The Clery Act requires all institutions of higher education to publish an annual report on security policies and crime statistics.
 The Higher Education Opportunity Act of 2008 also requires an annual report containing information on campus emergency response and evacuation procedures, emergency notification, additional hate crime reporting and fire safety policies and statistics.
-Information contained in this report was also solicited from all campus security authorities.
+Information contained in this report was also solicited from all campus safety authorities.
 This report is made available to all current and prospective students and employees.
-LaGrange College sends an e-mail to every enrolled student and current employee on an annual basis to notify that the report is available to be viewed which includes a .PDF file containing the report.
-Printed copies are available on request and are available in person at the LaGrange College Security Office (located in Turner Hall) or by contacting the Dean of Students' Office (706-880-8976).
+LaGrange College sends an e-mail to every enrolled student and current employee on an annual basis to notify them that the report is available to be viewed which includes a PDF file containing the report.
+Printed copies are available on request and are available in person at the LaGrange College Campus Safety Office (located in Smith Hall) or by contacting the Enrollment Management and Student Experience's Office (located in Smith Hall).

-The report is due by October 1st of each year and must contain certain crime statistics for the current and preceding two-year reporting period.
+The report is due by October 1st of each year and must contain certain crime statistics for the current and preceding twoyear reporting period.